tomjaguarpaw/H2/posts/sugar-considered-harmful.md

 * Sugar makes it easier to swallow a bitter pill.

-* Sugar is anything that makes an immediate term difficulty more palatable at the expense of long term codebase health.
+* Sugar is anything that makes an immediate-term difficulty more palatable at the expense of long term codebase health.

 * Sugar can give you a boost of energy when you need to get over a